RichardInnocent/PropertiesToolkit/README.md

                          .get();
 ```

-Mutliple constraints can also be added, as follows:
+Multiple constraints can also be added, as follows:
 ```
 Integer maxUsers = reader.getInt("maxUsers")
                          .addConstraint(users -> users > 0)